 However, I suspect that all these hormonal issues are insignificant causes of weight gain compared to the hormonal effects of excess adrenaline.
 As most people are aware, adrenaline is known as “the fight-or-flight” hormone.
 Certainly, an important function, but unless a person lives in a war zone, it is rarely needed for that purpose.
 Adrenaline has another extremely important function in the body that is not generally appreciated.
 This particular function is to always make sure that the brain has fuel to function.
 In essence, this is a survival mechanism at times.
 When the brain becomes low in fuel, it causes a person to be sleepy.
 They call this hypoglycemia, and it frequently occurs between 3-4 pm when insulin levels are the highest.

 Unless people are not eating in a way to provide fuel for the brain, the adrenal glands will release adrenaline to raise glucose (sugar) levels to provide the fuel.
-This is done via a process called Gluconeogenesis.
+This is done via a process called gluconeogenesis.
 Not surprisingly, adrenaline levels are highest around 2:30 am, a time that the brain has been without fuel for quite a while.
-The release of this powerful hormone can cause insomnia, frequent urination, RLS, etc., but also stress for the body.
+The release of this powerful hormone can cause insomnia, an urge to urinate, RLS, etc., but also stress for the body.
 The body responds to this by releasing cortisol to deal with the stress.
-The first thing cortisol does is to raise glucose levels via a process called Glycogenolysis.
+The first thing cortisol does is to raise glucose levels via a process called glycogenolysis.
 So now, while people are sleeping, or trying to, the body has released two hormones that raise sugar levels.

 The thing about glucose is that it does not matter if you are eating it or if the body is making it, if you do not burn it up, the body will store it as fat in your fat cells.
 People are creating fat while sleeping.
 Which is why they can diet and exercise during the day and create fat at night preventing weight loss.